iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 work.
 They can contain properties and resources and you can easily access resource children using square brackets::

-    # populate /table which is an dict
+    # populate /table which is a dict
     ’/table/red’ = ’rouge’;
     ’/table/green’ = ’vert’;